 The best recommendation for sheets, Hannam says, is to figure out what type of feel you prefer and start from there.

 What Sheet Materials Are Out There?

 If tackling the thread-count question sounds overwhelming, your first step is to understand different fabrics and figure out your preferences and ranking of the following: quality, comfort, breathability, stiffness, softness, and/or eco-friendly properties.

-Here are a few of the most common or trendiest sheet fabrics:
+Here are a few of the most common sheet fabrics:

 Another staple sheet material is Egyptian cotton.
 But is that fabric truly better or higher quality?
 Sun weighs in.
 “These days, Egyptian cotton just means cotton that originates from Egypt, not the type of extra-long staple cotton Egypt is originally known for,” she says.

 “Today, fine extra-long-staple or long-staple cotton can be grown anywhere around the world.”